iyankovsky/java-server-template/README.md

 ![License: MIT](https://img.shields.io/github/license/iyankovsky/java-server-template)

-This template provides a reference implementation of a typical task tracker system, which can be examined and converted into a base for developing a real-world enterprise project.
+This template provides a reference implementation of a typical task management system, which can be examined and converted into a base for developing a real-world enterprise project.

 ## Development